PyPSA/PyPSA/doc/contributing/contributing.rst

 #.
 Commit your changes and create a pull request.

-The support for the the ``.ipynb`` notebook format in our documentation is realised via the extensions `nbsphinx <https://nbsphinx.readthedocs.io/en/0.4.2/installation.html>`_ and `nbsphinx_link <https://nbsphinx.readthedocs.io/en/latest/>`_.
+The support for the ``.ipynb`` notebook format in our documentation is realised via the extensions `nbsphinx <https://nbsphinx.readthedocs.io/en/0.4.2/installation.html>`_ and `nbsphinx_link <https://nbsphinx.readthedocs.io/en/latest/>`_.